Passports are Required for all U.S. Citizen Travelers

 Please visit the Country Specific Information for El Salvador to review additional information on entry/exit requirements for U.S. Citizens as well as helpful information for travelers to El Salvador on road safety, crime, customs, medical facilities and health information.

-Detailed information on the Western Hemisphere Travel Initiative (WHTI) and how it may affect travelers is available on the Department of State's Consular Affairs website and at the Department of Homeland Security's website.
+Detailed information on the Western Hemisphere Travel Initiative (WHTI) and how it may affect travelers is available on the U.S. Customs and Border Protection website and at the Department of Homeland Security's website.